samuzilio/curiositaly/README.md

-# CuriosItaly
+# CuriosItaly IT
 ## Overview
 Ever wondered what are the most frequent names for bars/hotels/restaurants in Italy???
-Me neither, but here is a useless analysis that does exactly that.
+Me neither, but here is a pointless analysis that does exactly that.
 Enjoy!

 <br>